Welcoming Albany is located in southwest Georgia, 187 miles south of the state capital of Atlanta.

 Its permanent collection includes both American and European paintings, drawings, and sculpture, generally from the nineteenth and twentieth centuries.

-Some of its most celebrated works include ten hand-coloured silk screen prints by Andy Warhol, and works by US impressionist artist Edward Henry Potthast.
+Some of its most celebrated works include ten hand-colored silk screen prints by Andy Warhol, and works by US impressionist artist Edward Henry Potthast.

 The museum also exhibits one of the largest collections of African tribal art in the region, which spans the continent in its display of masks, ceramics, and gold work.